 We thought you would like to know how and why the Helpers For Hire Program got started, what we are doing and how we do it.
 In other words, this is OUR STORY.

 Our next task, as a Committee, was to enlist the enrollment of helpers on the Helpers for Hire Registry.
 Toward that end, several tasks had to be accomplished.
 First, we created a “REGISTRY APPLICATION – HELPERS FOR HIRE”.
 Next we had to find a way to let folks know that we needed to enlist helpers for this program.
 Thus, we wrote a “Public Notice” calling for Helpers for Hire to sign up.
-Both of these items are found on pages 7,8 and 9 of this booklet or can also be accessed on the aforementioned web site.
-At this point we needed printing and to find a media for publication.
-To the rescue came “Advantage Systems” who did our printing, gratis, and our local newspaper, The Lake Sun Newspaper now publishing sponsoring the Public Notices, also gratis.
-Obviously, the Helpers for Hire Committee is deeply grateful for their efforts.
-Before we could publish the Public Notice, we needed credibility.
+Both of these items are found on the aforementioned Website.
+Before we could publish a Public Notice, we needed credibility.
 We realized that many people would presume that this program was just another “money making scheme”, which it is not.
 Thus we began a campaign to win the endorsements of various public interest groups and organizations.
 These endorsements did not include any requests for funds.
-This list of endorsements includes the local Chamber of Commerces’, the Lake Sun Newspaper, various Crime Watch Groups, and Senior Centers.
-The full list of endorsements, to date, can be found on a separate listing off this booklet.
+This list of endorsements includes the local Chamber of Commerce’s’, the Lake Sun Newspaper, various Crime Watch Groups, and Senior Centers.

 Once the Public Notice, calling for helpers to enlist, was periodically published in the Lake Sun, the response was slower than the committee desired.
 It was at this point that we realized we needed some “advertising”.
 Thus was created a one page flyer, entitled: “SIGN UP AS A HELPER FOR HIRE, IT’S GOOD BUSINESS” and a “HELPERS FOR HIRE Q & A”.
-Both of these items are found on pages 5, 10 to 11.
+Both of these items are found on the aforementioned Website.

 It is interesting to note that although our original mission was to protect the interests of Senior Citizens, the Committee quickly realized that this type of program contained many inherent values beyond the scope of protecting Senior Citizens.
 We realized that this type of program will greatly benefit anyone who is not able or willing to perform various tasks and would prefer to pay for services, regardless of their age or physical condition.
 We also quickly realized that this program could be a much needed source of additional employment.
-There is no expense to the Helper to enlist in this program, other than for a background check which is paid to either the Morgan or Camden County Sheriff’s Departments, (currently $20).
-Indeed if a Helper were to run an advertisement in the “Want Ads” section of a newspaper, similar to what is displayed in the Helpers for Hire Registry, we suspect his cost would be greater than the fee for a background check.
+There is no expense to the Helper to enlist in this program, other than for a background check which is paid to the “Missouri State Highway Patrol.”
+Indeed, if a Helper were to run an advertisement in the “Want Ads” section of a newspaper, similar to what is displayed in the Helpers for Hire Registry, we suspect his cost would be greater than the fee for a background check.

-To obtain additional copies of this booklet for reference purposes or for the Registry of Helpers for Hire contact one of local Senior Centers, Laurie City Hall, and the Morgan or Camden County Sheriff’s Departments.
+To obtain additional copies of this booklet for reference purposes or for the Registry of Helpers for Hire contact one of local Senior Centers, Laurie City Hall, and the Camden County Sheriffs’ Department.

-- March, 2009: In November, 2008, Dwight D. Franklin, was elected the new Sheriff of Camden County.
-Sheriff Franklin continues to support the Helpers for Hire Program and indeed, encourages new Helpers to sign on to this program that provides an added measure of protection for those in need of services.
+- March, 2009: In November 2008, Dwight D. Franklin, was elected the new Sheriff of Camden County.
+Sheriff Franklin continued to support the Helpers for Hire Program and indeed, encourage new Helpers to sign onto this program that provides an added measure of protection for those in need of services.

 OBJECTIVES (MISSION STATEMENT)